aarchbold/true-2.0/README.md

 # True
 Marketing site for the True 2.0 landing page

+## To Deploy
+To deploy this code, simply grab the files inside the "site" directory. the "site" directory contains all compiled files that are production ready.

+If you need to make edits to files, see below.

 ## local development
 This site is strictly client side.
 There is no server side code in this repo.
 Some of the JavaScript may point to existing code.
 Details coming soon.